 Email campaigns are one of the best ways to really and truly get to know your pest control clients.

-… which means that in order to really market your pest control business, you’re going to have to create a killer website.
+In this day and age, if you really market your pest control business, you’re going to have to create an outstanding pest control website.

-You’ll need to create something that’s user-friendly with excellent SEO.
+You’ll need to create a website that’s user-friendly with excellent SEO.

-More likely than not, your website is going to be the very first thing your leads are going to see before they convert (aka become your client).
+More likely than not, your website is going to be the very first thing leads see before converting.
 Also, it’s the very first point of direct contact with them.

 The bottomline is this: Your website is super important, and you need to seriously consider hiring a freelance web developer.

 On average, you should plan on updating your web design every 3-4 years.
 This ensures your website is always up-to-date.
 (However, this excludes any contact information or pricing changes.
 All major changes should be updated immediately.)